BitBox logo

 Verify signature

 The AppImage is a stand-alone desktop app.
-Uncompress the file by double-clicking or entering in a terminal:
+Run the app by double-clicking or entering in a terminal:

 cd ~/Downloads # navigate to your download folder